 From this it was agreed that DIAL Doncaster should research avenues to become more sustainable and not rely entirely on grants.
-DIAL Doncaster is looking at charity shops, the holiday lodge, wheelchair hire and services such as access audits to help towards this.
+DIAL Doncaster is looking at charity shops, assets for hire and services such as access audits to help towards this.